shub-v/de-kata/README.md

     - In the **categories** table, if the disabled column is `NULL` for a specific `id`, I assume that the `disabled` value from the corresponding `parent_id` should be used.
 For example, in the row `('161162d4-18b9-5cb0-be08-b54cbc321c37', '6c8be681-f04a-5a25-8efd-8feb0a21fc0e', None)`, since the `disabled` value for this `id` is `NULL`, we inherit the `disabled` status from its `parent_id` `('6c8be681-f04a-5a25-8efd-8feb0a21fc0e')`.
 2. **Timezone Conversion for Chats**
    - The timestamps in the raw chats data are converted to AEDT (Australian Eastern Daylight Time), as customer service agents are always rostered based on Melbourne’s timezone.
+3. **Separation of stg__chats and stg__categories for Chat Volume Analysis**
+   - I have chosen not to combine the `stg__chats` and `stg__categories` staging tables into a single intermediate or mart table for the chat_volume_analysis.
+Instead, I created a single model specifically for the analysis, which joins and aggregates the necessary data from these staging tables.

 ## Usage

 - Run Data Ingestion and Transformation with dbt: